The Mercury News

 The Mercury News (formerly San Jose Mercury News; often locally known as The Merc) is a morning daily newspaper published in San Jose, California, in the San Francisco Bay Area.
 It is published by the Bay Area News Group, a subsidiary of Media News Group which in turn is controlled by Alden Global Capital, a vulture fund.
-As of March 2013, it was the fifth largest daily newspaper in the United States, with a daily circulation of 611,194.
+In March 2013, it was the fifth largest daily newspaper in the United States, with a daily circulation of 611,194.
 In 2018, the paper had a circulation of 324,500 daily and 415,200 on Sundays.
 The Bay Area News Group no longer reports circulation, but rather "readership".
 As of 2021, readership of 312,700 adults daily was reported.

 First published in 1851, the Mercury News is the last remaining English-language daily newspaper covering the Santa Clara Valley in Northern California.
 It became the Mercury News in 1983 after a series of mergers.
 During much of the 20th century, it was owned by Knight Ridder.
 Because of its location in Silicon Valley, the Mercury News has covered many of the key events in the history of information technology and computing, and was a pioneer in delivering news online.
 It was the first American newspaper to publish in three languages (English, Spanish, and Vietnamese).